niebert/AR.js/three.js/NOTES.md

 - some effect like starwar's hologram

 # APP IDEA: annotate your world
-- how to do an application to anotate your space.
+- how to do an application to annotate your space.
 - likely based on a barcode marker, very scalable
 - for each marker, one can attach an anotation
 - e.g. i put one marker near the fridge, and
-- what is an annotation ? it is a AR experience
+- what is an annotation? it is a AR experience
   - three.js app from the editor ?
   - some aframe ?
 - edit that content in VR ? maybe later. edit it on desktop for now